Upcoming Events

 Leadership

 We believe there is a strong link between school success and effective and consistent leadership.
-As a result, our Board of Trustees, is composed of parents, alumni and community stakeholders who provide valuable oversight and focus on creating and upholding policies that support our students and their families.
-Our administrative structure consists of a Principal and three Heads of School who manage daily operations and discipline.
+As a result, our Board of Trustees is comprised of parents and community stakeholders who provide valuable oversight and focus on creating and upholding policies that support our students and their families.
+Our administrative structure consists of a Principal and four Heads of School who manage daily operations and discipline.
 Leadership from the ranks of the teaching staff is also highly evident, as teachers improve curriculum and serve as mentors to novice educators.

 Community Partnerships